SBouchard01/jekyll-templates/README.md

 > [!NOTE]
-> Due to the way github pages work, the 404 pages can't be displayed
+> Due to the way github pages work, the 404 pages can't be displayed for each template, unless manually browsing to the `/404.html` URL in each template.